-As part of the routine maintenance, regularly check the anodes, which are located on the transom, driveshaft and rudder, where equipped.
-Verify with your authorized Malibu dealer the appropriate reduction at which it is time to replace the anode.
+As part of the routine maintenance, regularly check the anodes, which are located on the transom, driveshaft and rudder.
+Verify with your authorized Axis dealer the appropriate reduction at which it is time to replace the anode.

-Reduction of the sacrificial zinc anode as a result of operation in brackish fresh water or salt water conditions is normal as it protects to some degree the rest of the boat.
+Reduction of the sacrificial zinc anode as a result of operation in brackish fresh or in salt water conditions is normal as it protects to some degree the rest of the boat.
 Replacement of the anode is considered part of the routine maintenance procedure and is not covered under warranty.